fiscal sponsorship FAQs.

 - How do I account for project funds received on my taxes?

-- What reporting does TFC require?
+- What reporting does TFC require from fiscally sponsored projects?

 - What is TFC’s full legal name and tax ID?